rootCircle/Zoom-AutoRecorder/README.md

      height="250">](https://www.youtube.com/watch?v=Tu31bdrZyW0)

 ### Alternatives
 - Warning - User discretion required!
-I don't any responsibility for any issues faced while using these alternatives.
+I don't take any responsibility for any issues faced while using these alternatives.
-  They are just for inormative purpose only.
+  They are just for informative purpose only.
 I personally haven't tested either of these except [AutoRecorder](https://github.com/SMazeikis/AutoRecorder).
 - It is worth mentioning that some of these alternative work without using any 3rd party recording software, which is a really great feature to look on!
 - Well Documented Repos
      - [OZ-Automatic-Recorder](https://github.com/tsamouridis/OZ-Automatic-Recorder)